Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 Therefore, this has to
-be handled special: Please create a unique code (eg time stamp or random number) in case you forward some `update` request to the DataVaccinator service.
+be handled special: Please create a unique code (eg time stamp or random number) in case you forward some `update` request to the DataVaccinator Vault.
 This code has to be sent to your client application as soon as possible (maybe as part of your protocol).
 There, please call the `wipeCache()` function with this code every time.
 This will trigger the local cache to refresh in case something has changed.
 Please refer to